pytaunay/GDELT-Hadoop/Impala/README.md

 	- [O] A verbose option to obtain more output from the command (--verbose | -v)
 	- [O] A help message (--help | -h)

-The engine will check that the files are valid once downloaded, and will retry to download them if it failed.
+The engine will check that the files are valid once downloaded, and will try to download them again if it failed.

 * hdfs_upload.sh : a Bash script to upload all the unzipped files to HDFS The script has 3 [R]equired arguments and two [O]ptional arguments: